Academic Calendar 2024/25

 Intermediate French II

-Prerequisite(s): One of the following: French 12 with a B or higher, FREN 102, or assessment of the department.
+Prerequisite(s): One of French 12 with the provincial exam, or (FREN 101 and FREN 102), or assessment of the department.

 Corequisite(s): None.